aws-samples/amazon-ec2-image-builder-samples/CDK/Linux/hello-world/README.md

 ### Managed Components for EC2 ImageBuilder

 The new component script must be provided before the new image building pipeline can be added.
 However, AWS provides large amount of managed components that can be easily used.
-They can be found from [List and view component details](https://docs.aws.amazon.com/imagebuilder/latest/userguide/component-details.html)
+They can be found from [List and view component details](https://docs.aws.amazon.com/imagebuilder/latest/userguide/component-details.html).
+To use the AWS managed components, you can specify the ARN of the AWS Managed Component in the `components` list in the Image Builder Pipeline Configuration.

+### Output of the Pipeline

+After an EC2 Image Builder image pipeline is established after deploying this stack with proper configuration, it will start automatically to build the AMI based on the components specified in the configuration.
+The pipeline will take a while to complete and when it is completed, the ID of the new AMI that is built can be found in the following locations:

+- In the EC2 Image Builder console, select `Image pipelines` from the left navigation bar, then select the pipeline created by this stack, then look under `Output images`.
+- A parameter is created in AWS System Manager Parameter Store when deploying the pipeline and named as `imagebuilder_ami_<pipeline name>`.
+The ID of the new AMI built by the pipeline will be stored in this parameter so that it can be read by other stacks if necessary.
+Before the pipeline finishes building the AMI, the value of this parameter is `n/a`.

 ## Deployment